-For the Fall Term 2020, the college had registered enrollment of 922 undergraduate students, 22 graduate students and 2 non-degree students; for a total registered enrollment of 946 students.
+During the Fall 2018 Term, the college had an enrollment of 1,020 undergraduate students, 24 graduate students and 3 non-degree students; for a total enrollment of 1,047.

-- 2. The number of undergraduate and graduate students living in student housing: For the Fall Term 2020, 142 undergraduate students lived in on campus student housing. - 3.
-The total number of non-student employees working on the campus: For the Fall Term 2020, the college employed 169 non-student employees. - The administrative office responsible for security on the campus: The college Public Safety Department on the Summerdale campus is responsible for security on campus. - 5.
-A description of the type and number of security personnel utilized by the institution, including a description of their training:
+2. The number of undergraduate and graduate students living in student housing:

+Throughout 2018, an average of 114 undergraduate students lived in campus housing.

+3. The total number of non-student employees working on the campus:

+The college employs 188 non-student employees.

+4. The administrative office responsible for security on the campus:

+The college Public Safety Department on the Summerdale campus is responsible for security on campus.

+5. A description of the type and number of security personnel utilized by the institution, including a description of their training: